 The best way to tackle this task is to divide it into sections.

 Part 1: listen and take notes of the main ideas.

 Part 3: rewrite the response, ensuring you have all the main ideas covered, it makes sense and there are no grammatical or spelling errors.

 Part 2 and 3 take about 4 minutes each.

-E2Language has an excellent framework which is very successful for structuring your response.
-You can learn about this by watching our course video lessons, and practice with your tutor in a tutorial.
+E2Language has an excellent framework that is very successful in structuring your response.
+You can learn about this by watching our course video lessons and practice with your tutor in a tutorial.

 Head to our E2PTE YouTube Channel for more PTE tips and methods videos!

 Listen to the following text, take notes of the main ideas, and write a 50 to 70-word response.
 You have ten minutes to complete the task.

 So, my mother’s a pediatrician, and when I was young, she’d tell the craziest stories that combined science with her overactive imagination.
 One of the stories she told was that if you eat a lot of salt, all of the blood rushes up your legs, through your body, and shoots out the top of your head, killing you instantly.
 She called it “high blood pressure.”